Chapter 6

 The sky hung low, a heavy blanket of clouds promising snow by morning.
 The forecast had mentioned a couple of inches—nothing brutal, just enough to dust the fields and make everything look like a postcard.
 Matthew kept one hand on the wheel, the other resting on the gearshift, as he pointed out landmarks along the way.

 Alex leaned forward, peering through the windshield, soaking in every detail.
-“Apple butter?
+“Apple butter, huh?
 Like, homemade?”

 Alex laughed, picturing it—a younger Matthew, sun-browned and grinning, teasing his sister by the water.
 “You’re such a country boy,” he said, shaking his head.

-“I bet you’ve never even seen a cow up close,” Matthew shot back, his eyes crinkled with amusement.
+“I bet you’ve never even seen a catfish up close,” Matthew shot back, his eyes crinkled with amusement.

 *

 The drive stretched on, the landscape unfolding in a patchwork of bare fields and skeletal trees.
-Matthew pointed out a faded red barn where his uncle once lost a bet and had to paint it in a blizzard, and a stretch of road where Grace swore she saw a ghost one Halloween.
+Matthew pointed out a faded red barn where his uncle once lost a bet and had to paint the whole thing during a July heatwave, and a stretch of road where Grace swore she saw a ghost one Halloween.

-Alex listened, rapt, the stories painting a picture of a life so different from his own—suburban cul-de-sacs and strip malls swapped for rolling pastures and wide-open skies.
+Alex listened intently, the stories painting a picture of a life so different from his own—suburban cul-de-sacs and strip malls swapped for rolling pastures and wide-open skies.
 It was all new to him, but he was fascinated.

 As the miles rolled by, Alex caught himself stealing glances at Matthew—the way his hands gripped the wheel, the faint razor stubble along his jaw catching the dim light.
 It made his chest feel funny.